resolvetosavelives/healthicons/README.md

 ## Usage

-Health Icons is a volunteer effort to create a ‘global good’ of useful icons for health projects all over the world.
-We intend that these icons are available in the public domain for use in any type of project.
-The project is hosted by the public health not-for-profit [Resolve to Save Lives](https://resolvetosavelives.org) as an expression of the openness of the project.
+Health Icons is a volunteer effort to create a 'global good' for health projects all over the world.
+These icons are available in the public domain for use in any type of project.

+The project is hosted by the public health not-for-profit [Resolve to Save Lives](https://resolvetosavelives.org) as an expression of our committment to offer the icons for free, forever.

 ### Accessing Icons